 How to serve?

 - To make a full meal, serve the boiled chicken wings with rice.
-You can cook plain rice or basmati in chicken stock (use the cooking liquid) and serve with the wings.
+You can cook plain rice or basmati in chicken stock (use the cooking liquid) and serve it with the wings.

 - Or you can make a simple pilaf, Buttered Rice with Garlic, Carrot Rice, BBQ Rice, Jollof Rice, and so on; the possibilities are endless.